WealthShield Partners LLC Sells 909 Shares of Schwab US Broad Market ETF (NYSEARCA:SCHB)

-WealthShield Partners LLC lessened its position in Schwab US Broad Market ETF (NYSEARCA:SCHB – Free Report) by 12.4% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 6,447 shares of the company’s stock after selling 909 shares during the period.
-WealthShield Partners LLC’s holdings in Schwab US Broad Market ETF were worth $308,000 at the end of the most recent quarter.
+WealthShield Partners LLC lessened its position in Schwab US Broad Market ETF (NYSEARCA:SCHB – Free Report) by 12.4% during the first quarter, Holdings Channel reports.
+The fund owned 6,447 shares of the company’s stock after selling 909 shares during the period.
+WealthShield Partners LLC’s holdings in Schwab US Broad Market ETF were worth $308,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors also recently modified their holdings of SCHB.
-Ironwood Wealth Management LLC. lifted its stake in shares of Schwab US Broad Market ETF by 112.8% during the 1st quarter.
-Ironwood Wealth Management LLC. now owns 5,972 shares of the company’s stock worth $319,000 after buying an additional 3,165 shares during the last quarter.
-AMI Investment Management Inc. lifted its stake in shares of Schwab US Broad Market ETF by 81.8% during the 1st quarter.
-AMI Investment Management Inc. now owns 67,978 shares of the company’s stock worth $3,629,000 after buying an additional 30,577 shares during the last quarter.
-JPMorgan Chase & Co. lifted its stake in shares of Schwab US Broad Market ETF by 1,065.3% during the 1st quarter.
-JPMorgan Chase & Co. now owns 18,400 shares of the company’s stock worth $983,000 after buying an additional 16,821 shares during the last quarter.
-Raymond James & Associates lifted its stake in shares of Schwab US Broad Market ETF by 134.8% during the 1st quarter.
-Raymond James & Associates now owns 73,871 shares of the company’s stock worth $3,944,000 after buying an additional 42,404 shares during the last quarter.
-Finally, Bank of New York Mellon Corp lifted its stake in shares of Schwab US Broad Market ETF by 102.5% during the 1st quarter.
-Bank of New York Mellon Corp now owns 9,613 shares of the company’s stock worth $513,000 after buying an additional 4,866 shares during the last quarter.
+A number of other institutional investors have also added to or reduced their stakes in the company.
+Sage Financial Group Inc. increased its stake in Schwab US Broad Market ETF by 3.8% in the fourth quarter.
+Sage Financial Group Inc. now owns 5,968 shares of the company’s stock valued at $267,000 after acquiring an additional 219 shares during the last quarter.
+Gray Wealth Management Inc. increased its stake in Schwab US Broad Market ETF by 0.9% in the fourth quarter.
+Gray Wealth Management Inc. now owns 25,107 shares of the company’s stock valued at $1,125,000 after acquiring an additional 223 shares during the last quarter.
+Cedar Brook Financial Partners LLC increased its stake in Schwab US Broad Market ETF by 2.3% in the fourth quarter.
+Cedar Brook Financial Partners LLC now owns 10,401 shares of the company’s stock valued at $466,000 after acquiring an additional 229 shares during the last quarter.
+Vickerman Investment Advisors Inc. increased its stake in Schwab US Broad Market ETF by 4.2% in the first quarter.
+Vickerman Investment Advisors Inc. now owns 5,795 shares of the company’s stock valued at $277,000 after acquiring an additional 234 shares during the last quarter.
+Finally, Loudon Investment Management LLC increased its stake in Schwab US Broad Market ETF by 3.6% in the fourth quarter.
+Loudon Investment Management LLC now owns 6,705 shares of the company’s stock valued at $506,000 after acquiring an additional 235 shares during the last quarter.

 Schwab U.S. Broad Market ETF (the Fund) seeks to track the total return of the Dow Jones U.S. Small-Cap Total Stock Market Index (the Index).
 The Index is a float-adjusted market capitalization weighted index that reflects the shares of securities actually available to investors in the marketplace.
 The Fund’s index includes the 2,500 publicly traded United States companies for, which pricing information is available.